Manchester City footballer Benjamin Mendy not guilty of rape and attempted rape

 He had denied sexually assaulting two women at his Cheshire home

-Footballer Benjamin Mendy has been acquitted of rape charges against him following a re-trial.
+Footballer Benjamin Mendy has been acquitted of rape and attempted rape after a re-trial.

 The former Manchester City player, 28, had denied carrying out the sex attacks on two women at his mansion in Cheshire.

-Upon hearing the verdicts, he broke down in tears in the dock and was seen with his head on his knees.
+Upon hearing the verdicts, the French international broke down in tears in the dock and was seen with his head on his knees.

-The French international had been accused of attempting to rape a 29-year-old woman who had stayed overnight at his property in October 2018.
+Mendy was cleared of attempting to rape a 29-year-old woman who had stayed overnight at his property in October 2018.

-In the morning, the woman claimed that he had appeared in her bedroom “aroused” and had tried to rape her before she was able to struggle free.
+In the morning, the woman claimed that he had appeared in her bedroom “aroused” and had tried to attack her before she was able to struggle free.

 The second woman alleged that she had been raped by the professional footballer after meeting him with friends on a night out in Alderley Edge.